Priyanka-M2309/Netflix-Analysis/README.md

     5) Tables for Detail Information for Type: Movies & Tv Shows

-    6) Country wise Map of Total Titles, Average Rating Per Title, Number of Votes, Number of Votes per Title
+    6) Country wise Map of Average Rating and % of Number of Votes

 ## METHODOLOGY: